-A buildpack to support Heroku deployments with webpack-rails.
+A buildpack to support Heroku deployments for applications using webpack-rails.

 Note: webpack-rails gem is not longer maintained by its developer.